 WHAT IS ABM?

-ABM or Account Based Marketing, on the other hand, is an extremely focused business strategy which aligns and concentrates sales and marketing efforts only on those particular companies and contacts that have a higher probability of purchasing its products or services.
+ABM or Account-Based Marketing, on the other hand, is an extremely focused business strategy that aligns and concentrates sales and marketing efforts only on those particular companies and contacts that have a higher probability of purchasing its products or services.
 In fact, 87% of marketers measuring ROI say that ABM outperforms other marketing investments.
 (ITSMA)

 Campaigns are personalized and dedicated to a particular account as opposed to the industry on a whole.

 So traditionally, marketers would find a target account that’s a good fit for them to do business with, at the very end of their marketing efforts.

 But with ABM, you begin by identifying a high-value account.
 Consequently, you proactively pursue them.

 According to Bev Burgess, Senior VP at ITSMA (Information Technology Services Marketing Association) and ABM pioneer, this model is revolutionizing marketing and delivering great results by its focus on three different things –